 Set in a truly English landscape, the Cotswold Way follows the Cotswold Escarpment between the handsome town of Chipping Campden in the north and the elegant city of Bath in the south.

-Chipping Campden is a quintessential Cotswold town, with buildings of honey coloured limestone dating back to the 14th century and a magnificent parish church built on profits from the medieval wool trade.
+Chipping Campden is a quintessential Cotswold town, with buildings of honey-coloured limestone dating back to the 14th century and a magnificent parish church built on profits from the medieval wool trade.
 In contrast, the city of Bath is one of England’s most elegant Georgian towns.
-Among its highlights are the 1st century Roman Baths built over the only hot springs in Britain, the 18th century Royal Crescent and associations Jane Austen, one of its most famous residents.
+Among its highlights are the 1st-century Roman Baths built over the only hot springs in Britain, the 18th-century Royal Crescent and associations with Jane Austen, one of its most famous residents.

 Explore old market towns and picturesque villages in the heart of rural England

 Between these outstanding towns, the route follows ancient pathways along the Cotswold Edge that traverse sheep pastures and beech woodlands.
 It offers stunning panoramic views to the west, which on a clear day stretch to the Severn Bridges and the Black Mountains in Wales.
 It passes through picturesque towns and villages, like Broadway, Stanton, Painswick and Old Sodbury, with manor houses, cottages, churches and country pubs built in characteristic honey-coloured limestone.
 And, there’s also evidence of earlier settlements, like the Stone Age burial chamber at Belas Knap and the Iron Age fort at Crickley Hill, one of a string of forts located along the Cotswold Edge.

 On our carefully planned self-guided tours you are free to explore the Cotswold Way by yourself, or in your own group, at a pace that you choose.
 We will book hand-picked accommodation, organise luggage transfers and provide maps and a guide book, leaving you to relax, enjoy your holiday and leave your worries behind.